huyen-nguyen/geranium/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute, please open an issue or submit a pull request.
+If you'd like to contribute, please open a [new issue](https://github.com/gosling-lang/geranium/issues/new) or submit a [pull request](https://github.com/gosling-lang/geranium/pulls).
+Please read [CONTRIBUTING.md](/CONTRIBUTING.md) to find more guidelines.